 On the other hand, the Little Essentials are those minuscule things that you might not want to do but must be done anyway — everything from taking a shower to filing papers in a cabinet.

 Perhaps you’d rather just work on your Priority Objectives — because that’s what’s important and that’s where the job satisfaction is.
 But the Little Essentials are not going away by themselves.

 Management gurus are always talking about delegating your routine tasks.
-But if you were like me for most of my corporate life, you’re just a leaf on the organizational tree, with no one to delegate to.
-And some things just can’t be delegated — no one can take your shower for you,.
+However if you were like me for most of my corporate life, you’re just a leaf on the organizational tree, with no one to delegate to.
+And some things just can’t be delegated — no one can take your shower for you.

 One common pattern is for a group of people (like a family) to designate one person to do all the mundane stuff — so you can go back to doing what you do best.
 Which works quite well unless you are the person so designated.

 No matter what your particular situation, you can’t escape the Little Essentials totally.
 One workable strategy is to work on your Priority Objective for a while, then take a break and deal with your Little Essentials — ideally, getting a few done before returning to your big job — that way, you retain large blocks of time for your Priority Objective and aren’t interrupted so often.

 We all would like to concentrate our efforts on the big, important job; but if you suddenly realize it’s been three months since you’ve last cleaned out the fridge, that’s certainly far too long.
 The best way to avoid neglecting that which must be done is to track them somewhere.